 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised people, such as those individuals with cancer undergoing chemotherapy, those who have undergone organ transplants, those with HIV/AIDS or other immune system disorders, some elderly populations, and
+Immuno-compromised people, such as those individuals with cancer undergoing chemotherapy,

 If You Have Questions - Contact Us

 For information about your water quality or to find out about upcoming opportunities to participate in public meetings, please contact our 24-hour Customer Service Center at 1.800.999.4033.
 Visit us online at www.gswater.com or email us at customerservice@gswater.com.